All pathways

 Estate duty in SA: the R3.5m abatement, the 20%/25% bands, and common myths

-South African estate duty in plain English - the Section 4A abatement, the dutiable estate calculation, the 20% and 25% rates, and where families get blindsided.
+How South African estate duty works: the Section 4A abatement, the dutiable estate calculation, the 20% and 25% rates, and where families get blindsided.

 Read article